ArminEbrahimpour/Methodology/Vulns???.md

 # <font color="red">Web Cache Poisonign</font>

+#### what is the difference between web cache poisoning and web cache deception ?
+#### in Web cache poisoning, the attacker causes the application to store some malicious content in the cache, and this content is served from the cache to other application users.

+#### in Web cache deception, the attacker causes the application to store some sensitive content belonging to another user in the cache , and the attacker then retrieves this content from the cache.

 ### <font color="red">Mechanism</font>
 #### web cache poisoning vulnerabilities arise due to general flaws in the design of caches.
 Other times, the way in which a cache is implemented by a specific website can introduce unexpected quirks that can be exploited.

 ### <font color="red">Haunt:</font>